Best daily deals

 Price: Free to play

-Rebel Inc is an excellent game on tablets.
-It’s by the same developers of Plague Inc, so you know this one is going to be good.
+Rebel Inc. is an excellent game on tablets.
+It’s by the same developers as Plague Inc, so you know this one will be good.
 You drop into a region in unrest, and you must fix the problem.
-The game includes seven scenarios, tons of insurgent strategies to overcome, and a branching story based on your decisions.
+The game includes seven scenarios, many insurgent strategies to overcome, and a branching story based on your decisions.
 The developers researched most of these things as they made the game to make it as realistic as possible.
 There are also eight governors with different abilities to try out.
-It’s a free-to-play game, but it’s honestly one of the better ones.
+It’s a free-to-play game, but it’s one of the better.

 Rocket League Sideswipe